 On 18 February 2020, ICANN org published the Wave 1 Report in accordance with the aforementioned Recommendation #27, which provides a detailed assessment of the impact from EPDP Phase 1 policy recommendations on existing ICANN policy and procedures.
 On 10 March 2020, the GNSO Council received a GNSO support staff’s proposal (entitled “Consideration of Possible Next Steps in Response to EPDP Rec #27 Wave 1 Report”) regarding how to address the items covered in the Wave 1 Report, including a suggested approach based on the assessment of scope and nature of the anticipated changes to existing policies and procedures, such as the URS.
 The GNSO Council agreed on the suggested next steps as described in the GNSO support staff’s proposal and requested the RPM Working Group to consider if and how the EPDP Phase 1 recommendations are addressed in the URS related recommendations.

 On 18 August 2020, RPM Working Group support staff circulated a document that provides further clarification on the relevant sections in the Wave 1 Report as well as the suggested approach to finalize the Working Group’s URS recommendations to maintain consistency with EPDP Team’s Phase 1 recommendations.
-On 22 and 27 August 2020, the Working Group referenced the relevant sections in the Wave 1 Report and provided no objection to incorporating the staff-proposed approach in finalizing relevant recommendations relating to the URS.
+On 22, Julie Hedlund helped explained the Wave 1 EPDP table and its unusual formatting to the WG.
+One member raised concerns about the need to incorporate recent decisions of the WG in the EPDP discussion and analysis.
+On 27 August 2020, the Working Group very briefly referenced the Wave 1 Report without reviewing any particular sections.
+Later, concerns (largely requests for rewording) were raised by WG members after close review of Staff comments and proposed text in the WG report.
+Together the WG and Staff created the current discussion of the WG recommendations and EPDP recommendations which we think accurately reflects that the two have no conflicting language.

 Furthermore, ICANN Org’s EPDP Phase 1 Wave 1 report noted the need to make various terminology updates to a number of ICANN policies and procedures regarding WHOIS.
 In August 2020, the GNSO Council tasked the EPDP Phase 1 IRT to prepare draft revisions for these updates.